 - > Jupiter Throughout October the planet Jupiter will stand out as one of the brightest objects in the sky.
-With a good pair of binoculars or a telescope, observers will be able to see Jupiter's largest moons as tiny dots around the planet. - Orionid Meteor Shower In the second half of October our sky will be decorated with meteors from the Orionid Meteor shower, which will peak the evening of October 22 with an estimated 20 shooting stars per hour.
-The shooting stars from this shower will propagate across the sky going from east to west, roughly originating from the constellation of Orion, which will rise at 10 pm.
+With a good pair of binoculars or a telescope, observers will be able to see Jupiter's largest moons, Ganymede, Callisto, Europa & Io, as tiny dots around the planet. - > Orionid Meteor Shower In the second half of October our sky will be decorated with meteors from the Orionid Meteor shower, which will peak the evening of October 21.
+The shooting stars from this shower will propagate across the sky going from east to west, roughly originating from the constellation of Orion, which will rise in the east around 11pm.